a-h-i/dev-ops-documentation/languages/README.md

 # Language Support

-This document details how to setup environments for various languages used currently at dreidev or those that we are planning to use / might be using in the future and consider part of our toolbelt.
+This document details how to setup environments for some languages.